New Jersey District Tournament

 1. Please don’t spread.
 I won’t know what you're saying and if I can’t understand you, I can’t vote for you.

-4. It is highly recommended to respond to EVERYTHING in the round.
-This includes responding to your opponents warrants, impacts, turns, etc. However, read good arguments backed with warrants and cards from credible resources and authors.
-Don’t just read some blippy turns, instead implicate your turns and tell me why you prefer your evidence over your opponents evidence.
+4. Read an arguments backed with warrants and cards from credible resources and authors, and tell me why you prefer your evidence over your opponents evidence.

-6. Collapsing is important.
+5. Collapsing is important.
 Quality>Quantity.
-It doesn’t matter to me if you have a bunch of bad arguments, but it is much better if you have one really good one that you focus the round on.
+It is much better if you have one really good one that you focus the round on.
+Make your argument simple yet powerful.

-7. Weighing is very important.
-Weighing is not entirely necessarily in rebuttal, but recommended.
-Weighing in summary and final focus should be clear.
+6. Weighing is very important.
 Tell me why your impacts matter more than your opponent’s do.

-12. As I’ve mentioned, I’m relatively flay, so I don’t understand most pf jargons.
+8. As I’ve mentioned, I’m a lay judge, so I don’t understand most pf jargons.
 I think debate is about persuading normal people with a decent education, so try to make it so even “normal” parents can understand and vote for you.

 With everything said, debate should be a fun, educational, extracurricular activity.
 Try to have fun and please be respectful to your opponents.
 But most of all, have fun!